 U-Substitution: The Foundation of Transformation

 U-substitution is a cornerstone of integration techniques.
-Let's delve into its mechanics and illustrate its application with examples.
+Let's break down its mechanics and illustrate its application with examples.

 The Theory Behind U-Substitution: